Alexei-B/Tutorial-Bouncing-Ball/Readme.md

 ## That's It for this Tutorial

 Cool, you've done a lot!
+Give yourself a pat on the back, grab a drink, bask in the glory of being a *computer wizard*.

+If anyone else did the javascript project they probably finished before you, but let's be honest, web programming is for noobs anyway.
+And they didn't implement *real-time physics*.

 There's more you could do in this project.
 If you've gotten this far, you may want to implement collision between the balls.
 For that, I suggest you read [the tutorial that I used for the collision physics](https://www.gamasutra.com/view/feature/131424/pool_hall_lessons_fast_accurate_.php) which is excellent.